nubenetes/awesome-kubernetes/docs/ansible.md

 * [redhat.com: 16 AnsibleFest presentations for sysadmins](https://www.redhat.com/sysadmin/ansiblefest-sysadmins) AnsibleFest offers a lot of information to help sysadmins automate better.
 * [opensource.com: How I keep my file folders tidy with Ansible](https://opensource.com/article/21/9/keep-folders-tidy-ansible) I try to use Ansible often, even for tasks that I know how to do with a shell script because I know that Ansible is easy to scale.
 * [developers.redhat.com: Four reasons developers should use Ansible](https://developers.redhat.com/articles/2021/09/27/four-reasons-developers-should-use-ansible)
+* [opensource.com: How I keep my file folders tidy with Ansible](https://opensource.com/article/21/9/keep-folders-tidy-ansible) I try to use Ansible often, even for tasks that I know how to do with a shell script because I know that Ansible is easy to scale.
 ## Deploying custom files with Jinja2 templates
 - [infraxpertzz.com: Deploying Custom Files with Jinja2 Template 🌟](https://infraxpertzz.com/deploying-custom-files-with-jinja2-template/) - [video](https://www.youtube.com/watch?app=desktop&v=jokfVGdhBow&feature=youtu.be&ab_channel=InfraXpertzz)
 - [jinja 🌟](https://github.com/pallets/jinja/) Jinja is a fast, expressive, extensible templating engine.
 Special placeholders in the template allow writing code similar to Python syntax.
 Then the template is passed data to render the final document.